 I went out with Swedes and during the night people went home without saying goodbye.
 I think that for me is not possible to disappear without saying goodbye.

-What do you miss the most from Italy?
+What do you miss the most after moving to Sweden from Italy?

 All Italian people will say food, pasta, pizza etc but personally I miss the bidet 😀